Dr Filippo de Vivo

 Teaching interests and research supervision

-- I teach courses on 'Power and Communication in Early Modern Europe', 'Popular Politics in Early Modern Italy', 'The Cultural History of Venice', ‘The comparative history of cities’, and I co-teach the survey course on Europe from 1500-1800.
+- I teach courses on 'Power and Communication in Early Modern Europe', 'Popular Politics in Early Modern Italy', 'The Cultural History of Venice', ‘The comparative history of cities’, ‘The Renaissance in Italy and Europe’ and I co-teach the survey course on the early modern world, 1500-1750.

-- I am currently co-supervising a PhD student working on the inquisition in medieval Italy and one working on medicine and botany in sixteenth-century Florence.
-I welcome research proposals concerning the social, political and cultural history of early modern Italy and of the Republic of Venice; the history of the book, print, manuscript and oral culture, mainly of Italy but also of France and the Iberian peninsula; the history of late-medieval and early modern archives in Italy.
+- I have supervised and co-supervised PhD students working on the inquisition in medieval Italy, medicine and botany in sixteenth-century Florence, archival practices and historiography in early modern Venice, the chancery culture of sixteenth-century Milan, and archival practices in the medieval Middle East.
+I welcome research proposals concerning the social, political and cultural history of early modern Italy and of the territories of the Republic of Venice; the history of the book, print, manuscript and oral culture, mainly of Italy but also of France and the Iberian peninsula; the history of late-medieval and early modern archives and chanceries or secretary offices.

 - Communication and politics in early modern Venice and Italy

 - With Marion Brétéché, Héloise Hermant, Christian Jouhaud and Eléonore Serdeczny, ‘Dans l’événement’, in Grihl, Ecriture et action, XVIIe-XIXe siècle, une enquête collective (Paris, Editions de l’Ecole des hautes études en sciences sociales, 2016), pp. 61-96.